CodeURJC-DAW-2021-22/webapp1/README.md

 * **Registered**: They will be able to receive recommendations and assess/rate films of the web page.

-* **Admin**: They will be able to add/delete films, delete assessments and manage users of the web page.
+* **Admin**: They will be able to add/delete films and delete assessments of the web page.